CartoDB/mobile-sdk/doc/getting_started.md

 {
   if (mapView == null)
   {
-        /// 5a.
+        // 1.
 Register CARTO app license
         var licenseOk = Carto.Ui.MapView.RegisterLicense("YOUR_LICENSE_KEY");

-        /// 5b.
+        // 2.
 Create map view and initialize mapView = new Carto.Ui.MapView();

-        /// 5c.
+        // 3.
 Online vector base layer
         var baseLayer = new CartoOnlineVectorTileLayer("osmbright-v3.zip");

-        /// 5d.
+        // 4.
 Set online base layer.
         // Note: assuming here that Map is an outlet added to the controller. mapView.Layers.Add(baseLayer);

   }

-// 6.
-Place the page in the current window and ensure that it is active Windows.UI.Xaml.Window.Current.Content = mapView;
+  // Place the page in the current window and ensure that it is active.
+  Windows.UI.Xaml.Window.Current.Content = mapView;
   Windows.UI.Xaml.Window.Current.Activate();
 }